cubasve/Portfolio/README.md

 ## Next Steps

 - Redesign navbar for tablet and mobile screens
+- Redesign intro page
-- Add more social accounts: Medium, AngelList, etc. and resume too!
+- Add more social accounts: Medium, AngelList, and resume too!
 - Do and add more projects!
 - Add more content for 'About Me' section
 - New skills sections: